Customer churn is a big problem for telecommunications companies.

 5. Model selection

-We want to find a neural network with a selection error of less than 0.455 WSE,
+We aim to develop a neural network with a selection error of less than 0.455 WSE, which is the value we have achieved so far.

-Order selection algorithms train several network architectures with a different number of neurons
+Order selection algorithms train several network architectures with a different number of neurons and select that with the most minor selection error.

 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.

-As we can see, the optimal number of perceptrons in the first layer is optimal order = 2,
+As we can see, the optimal number of perceptrons in the first layer is 2, and the optimum error on the selected instances is 0.455 WSE.

 6. Testing analysis